IgniteUI/igniteui-docfx/en/components/sparkline.md

 The normal range can be wider than the maximum data point or beyond, and it can also be as thin as the sparkline's `Line` display type, to serve as a threshold indicator, for instance.
 The width of the normal range is determined by the following three properties, which serve as the minimum settings required for displaying the normal range:

--   `NormalRangeVisibility`: Whether or not the normal range is visible.
+-   [`normalRangeVisibility`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#normalrangevisibility): Whether or not the normal range is visible.
--   `NormalRangeMaximum`: The bottom border of the range.
+-   [`normalRangeMaximum`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#normalrangemaximum): The bottom border of the range.
--   `NormalRangeMinimum`: The top border of the range.
+-   [`normalRangeMinimum`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#normalrangeminimum): The top border of the range.

 By default, the normal range is not displayed.
-When enabled, the normal range shows up with a light gray color appearance, which can also be configured using the `NormalRangeFill` property.
+When enabled, the normal range shows up with a light gray color appearance, which can also be configured using the [`normalRangeFill`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#normalrangefill) property.

-You can also configure whether or not to show the normal range in front of or behind the plotted series in your sparkline component by setting the `DisplayNormalRangeInFront` property.
+You can also configure whether or not to show the normal range in front of or behind the plotted series in your sparkline component by setting the [`displayNormalRangeInFront`](/angular-apis/typescript/latest/classes/igxsparklinecomponent.html#displaynormalrangeinfront) property.

 ```html
 <igx-sparkline